Training-Free Coverless Multi-Image Steganography with Access Control: Related Work and System Model

 \subsection{System Model}

 We consider a multi-image access-controlled steganography scenario with a single sender and $N$ receivers (users), as illustrated in Fig.~\ref{scenario}.
 The sender possesses $N$ secret images $(I_{sec}^1, ... , I_{sec}^N)$ and $N$ private keys $(\mathcal K_{priv}^1, ..., \mathcal K_{priv}^N)$, and the $i$-th receiver has the private key $\mathcal K_{priv}^i$.
 We further allow for the existence of certain public resources shared between the sender and the receivers.
 Under a strong attacker model, these public resources are assumed to be fully accessible to the attacker as well.
 All the secret images are jointly embedded into a single stego image $I_{stego}$ using the private keys and the public resources, which is transmitted over a public channel.
 The resulting stego image is required to be visually indistinguishable from a natural image.
 Upon receiving $I_{{stego}}$, each receiver attempts to reconstruct the embedded secret images.
 The $i$-th receiver, who possesses only the private key $\mathcal{K}_{priv}^i$, is required to obtain a faithful reconstruction $\hat I_{sec}^i(i)$ of its designated secret image $I_{{sec}}^i$.
-In contrast, for any other image $j \neq i$, the reconstructed output $\hat I_{sec}^j(i)$ by the $i$-th receiver should reveal no useful information about $I_{sec}^j$.
+In contrast, for any other image $j \neq i$, the reconstructed output $\hat I_{sec}^j(i)$ by the $i$-th receiver should reveal no useful information about $I_{sec}^j$. {Accordingly, receivers without the corresponding private key are also treated as attackers in our access-control model, and should gain no useful information about unauthorized secret images.}